remigallego/freecodecamp_leaderboard/README.md

 # freecodecamp_leaderboard
-_An leaderboard of the users on Freecodecamp built with React__
+_A leaderboard for the users on Freecodecamp built with React_

 ### Installation
 freecodecamp_leaderboard requires [Node.js](https://nodejs.org/).<br />